SLA Icon

 Bail Out the Banned Book Contest on Social Media

-Join us on social media during Freedom to Read Week to learn about some Canadian books that have been banned or challenged in libraries across North America, and like our our book posts for a chance to win your own copy of a challenged book!
+Join us on social media during Freedom to Read Week to learn about some Canadian books that have been banned or challenged in libraries across North America.
+Like and share our book posts for a chance to win your own copy of a challenged book!

-There are a total of five books available to be won – a different book for each day of the Bail Out the Banned Book Contest running from February 19-23, 2024.
-The contest is running on all of SLA’s social media platforms — Facebook, Instagram, and Twitter.
+There are a total of seven books available to be won – a different book for each day of the Bail Out the Banned Book Contest running from February 23-March 1, 2025.
+The contest is running on all of SLA’s social media platforms — Facebook, Instagram, and Bluesky.

 contest rules

-Entry into the Bail Out the Banned Book Contest is made by liking any of the contest posts before 9:00am CST on Tuesday, February 27, 2024.
-An individual can enter each day’s book contest up to three times by liking the contest post on each social media platform (Facebook, Instagram, and Twitter), with one entry coming from each platform.
+Entry into the Bail Out the Banned Book Contest is made by liking and sharing any of the contest posts before 9:00am CST on Tuesday, March 4, 2025.
+An individual can enter each day’s book contest up to three times by liking and sharing the contest post on each social media platform (Facebook, Instagram, and Bluesky), with one entry coming from each platform.

-A winner for each book will be selected at random from everyone who liked the contest post for that book from across all social media platforms (Facebook, Instagram, and Twitter).
+A winner for each book will be selected at random from everyone who liked and shared the contest post for that book from across all social media platforms (Facebook, Instagram, and Bluesky).
 An individual can only win one book.
 If an individual who has already won a book is randomly selected as a winner a second time, a new winner will be drawn.

 Winners must be residents of Saskatchewan.
 Once a winner has been selected, the Saskatchewan Library Association will message that person through social media to gather their mailing address in order to send them their book prize.